Derivation of effective theories for thin 3D nonlinearly elastic rods with voids: Introduction

 Therefore, we set $\beta_h:=h^2$ from now on.
 Rescaling the energy in \eqref{typical_energies_1} by $h^{-4}$, the natural attempt would be to rigorously derive a corresponding effective one-dimensional theory by means of $\Gamma$-convergence \cite{Braides:02, DalMaso:93}.
 However, the presence of a priori unprescribed voids in the model hinders the use of the classical rigidity result of \cite{friesecke2002theorem}.
 Indeed, the voids might possibly exhibit extremely complicated geometries such as densely packed thin spikes or microscopically small components with small surface measure on different length scales, see Figure~\ref{fig:spikes}.

 As a remedy, motivated by our work in \cite{KFZ:2021}, we introduce a \textit{curvature regularization} of the form

 where $\bm{A}$ denotes the second fundamental form of $\partial E\cap \Omega_h$ and $\kappa_h$ satisfies \eqref{rate_1_gamma_h}, which allows in particular for $ \kappa_h\to 0^{+}$ as $h\to 0^{+}$ at a sufficiently slow rate.
 The presence of such an extra Willmore-type energy penalization allows to employ the \textit{piecewise rigidity estimate} \cite[Theorem 2.1]{KFZ:2021} in the analysis.
 It is a \textit{singular perturbation} for the void set $E$ and not for the deformation $v$, i.e., no higher-order gradient of $v$ is involved in the model.
 We refer the reader to our recent work \cite{KFZ:2022}, where a related discrete model is studied and an additional explanation for the presence of a microscopic analogue of the term in \eqref{vanishing_curvature_term} is given, see \cite[Subsection 2.5]{KFZ:2022}.
-We also mention that curvature regularizations are widely used in the mathematical and physical literature of SDRI models, including the description of elastically stressed thin films or material voids, see \cite{AnGurt, FonFusLeoMor14, FonFusLeoMor15, GurtJabb, Herr, voigt, SieMikVoo04}.
+We also mention that curvature regularizations are widely used in the mathematical and physical literature of SDRI models, including the description of elastically stressed thin films or material voids, see \cite{AnGurt, FonFusLeoMor14, FonFusLeoMor15, GurtJabb, Herr, voigt, SieMikVoo04}. \NNN In spite of possible modeling relevance, we emphasize that we include the curvature contribution in our model only for mathematical reasons as a regularization term.
+In particular, it does not affect the effective limiting problem. \EEE

 The total energy of a pair $(v,E)$ is then given by the sum of the two terms in \eqref{typical_energies_1} and \eqref{vanishing_curvature_term}, i.e.,

 (We set $\beta_h = h^2$ and $\varphi(\nu)\equiv 1$ for all $\nu\in \S^2$.)
 The main result of this contribution is then Theorem \ref{main_gamma_convergence_thm}, where we show that the rescaled energies $(h^{-4}\F^h(\cdot,\cdot))_{h>0}$ $\Gamma$-converge (in an appropriate topology) to an effective one-dimensional functional that takes the form